maixnor/wu/obsidian/The EU Internal Market.md

-Relevant Cases to know are the ones with their own links:
+Relevant Cases to know are the ones with their own links or which are mentioned in the [[Questions GLE - post Midterm]] page.
 - [[Stoss Case]], [[Dassonville Case]], [[Keck Case]], [[Cassis Case]]

 ## The Internal Market as the Centre of Gravity of EU Integration